Maxine Penlington OBE

 Maxine’s responsibilities and experience have encompassed institutional planning and strategy, corporate resource and budget planning, marketing strategy and market positioning, estates rationalisation and new campus planning, and leadership of the professional services.

-Maxine was a member of the Executive Committee of the Association of Heads of University Administration (AHUA) for the10 years to 2013, a founder member of the Board of the Office of the Independent Adjudicator from its creation in 2003 until 2009 and a member of the Higher Education Regulation Review Group from 2004 to 2008.
+Maxine was a member of the Executive Committee of the Association of Heads of University Administration (AHUA) for 10 years until 2013, a founder member of the Board of the Office of the Independent Adjudicator from its creation in 2003 until 2009, and a member of the Higher Education Regulation Review Group from 2004 to 2008.

 Maxine was awarded the OBE for services to higher education in the 2014 New Year Honours list.